-Newsletters will be published frequently.
-From September, Parents will be alerted to Newsletters by email and they will also be published on the website.
+Newsletters are published at the end of each month.
+Parents will be alerted to Newsletters by email and they are also published on the website.

 We aim for high attendance.
 Our target for attendance is 99%.
 Pupils learn best when they are in school and we appreciate your support.
-We are supported by our attendance officer Mrs Nicki Harrington.
+We are supported by our attendance officer Mrs Hopcraft (Monday -Tuesday) and Mrs Hemens (Wednesday - Friday).
 Should your child be absent, please telephone the school on the first morning of absence or send an email before 8:40 am.

 A letter (signed by parents) explaining the absence must be brought on the day that the pupil returns.
 For appointments, pupils should bring in their appointment card or letter.
 Your child’s tutor will explain the procedure to follow.

 Sickness—we are aware that some primary schools operate a policy of keeping a child off school for 48 hours after sickness.
 The High School Leckhampton has no such policy, it is up to parental discretion if the child is well enough to come back the next day.

 The school has purchased some attendance monitoring software to help communicate absences with parents.
 The software allows parents to receive an automatic e-mail whenever their son/daughter is unexpectedly absent from morning registration.
 We hope this will rarely need to be used.